Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 Cash, or Trash?

-Once we're sure that data from our old devices exists on HDD1 and HDD2, we have to decide whether we're going to sell or trash those devices.
+Once we're sure that data from our old devices exist on HDD1 and HDD2, we have to decide whether we're going to sell or trash those devices.

 But not so fast!

-Below are suggestions for proper disposal of various devices and their data.
+Below are suggestions for the proper disposal of various devices and their data.

 SD cards, USB sticks, and other removable media.